gitawego/work-note/react.md

 doc: https://react.dev/reference/react/useTransition

 `startTransition` will mark a state update as a transition.
-It will stop current operation in the context of React, and start for next state update.
+It will stop current operation in the context of React, and start for next state update immediately.

+It's very useful when user wants to change to another view (ex: new tab), while the current component is in heavy render process.